migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-05-24 Fri: This week, Soph discovered another way to sign crosslink.
+I implemented a new version that not only improves the sender side (as the previous version did) but also enhances the receiver side, making it more suitable for our needs.
+Additionally, I worked on asynchronous code, specifically on two functions that execute in an unpredictable order.
+The pull request for this is completed but is dependent on the functionality of another unmerged PR.

+---

 2024-05-17 Fri: This week, I fixed three issues with crosslinks.
 Additionally, I removed the NthNextHmyExt method, which had a bug in its implementation but was not used in the production code.

 ---